demystifyfp/demystifyfp/content/clojure/marketplace-middleware/configuring-logging-using-timbre.md

 (s/def ::ist-timestamp (s/and ::iso-8061-format ist?))
 ```

-We can verify it in the REPL as below
+We can verify it in the REPL as below.

 ```sh
 wheel.offset-date-time=> (s/valid? ::ist-timestamp "2007-04-05T12:30-02:00")